Want to get involved with Exposition Review?

 We are always looking for ways to engage and grow our literary community.
 If you’re interested in working with our team, supporting Expo, or learning more about publishing and the inner workings of an independent literary journal, check out our opportunities below:

 Each year Exposition Review receives a high volume of submissions for our annual issue.
 Our team of awesome volunteer readers is essential in helping the Expo editors curate new and emerging voices and shape the final issue.
 We regularly seek self-motivated, avid readers to join that team.

 Through this experience, you will get to know the ins and outs of a literary journal, read and provide feedback on submissions, and work alongside a community of dedicated writers and editors who are passionate about publishing works in all genres.
 Previous experience in writing, editing, or literary criticism is a plus, but not required.

 As a reader, you can attend reading meetings or work remotely.
 Assignments will be sent out on a weekly basis; the typical time commitment is 2-3 hours per week.
 Readers will be featured in the issue masthead and have the opportunity to qualify as an Associate Editor.

 To apply, please fill out the application below and submit to firstname.lastname@example.org with the subject line Reader Application 2019:

 Please note that if you read for an annual issue, you cannot submit any work to Exposition Review for that year (this includes Flash 405 competitions).
 If you have any questions, please contact us.

-Exposition Review is looking for interns for Fall 2018!
-The ideal candidate will be local to Los Angeles, have a passion for publishing or literary communities, and be interested in learning more about LA literary scene.
+Exposition Review is looking for interns for Fall 2019!
+The ideal candidate will be local to Los Angeles, have a passion for publishing or literary communities, and be interested in learning more about the literary scene.
+The position is unpaid and working with a volunteer staff.

 To best assist you in learning about what it means to run a literary journal and exist in an independent literary environment, your primary roles will be to assist our editors with …